bridgetownrb/bridgetown-feed/README.md

 The same flag can be used directly in post file.
 It will be disable `<content>` tag for selected post.
 Settings in post file has higher priority than in config file.

+## Testing

+* Run `bundle exec rspec` to run the test suite
+* Or run `script/cibuild` to validate with Rubocop and test with rspec together

 ## Contributing